mrbhuvanbm/desieximsinternational/README.md

-to make folder is to (mkdir name) to connect to git --- git init git checkout -b= new branch and -d for delete branch pull  command is of geting online repo to offline repo
+to make folder is to (mkdir name) to connect to git --- git init git checkout -b= new branch and -d for delete branch pull  command is of geting online repo to offline